Dr Liam Foster

 Telephone: 0114 222 6434 (external), 26434 (internal)

-Liam rejoined the department in January 2007 as a University Teacher in Social Policy and Research Methods having completed his PhD within the department in 2006 under the supervision of Professor Alan Walker.
-In September 2008, Liam was appointed as a Lecturer in Social Work within the Department and in 2015 he was appointed Senior Lecturer in Social Policy and Social Work.
+Liam joined the staff team in the department in January 2007 as a University Teacher in Social Policy and Research Methods having completed his PhD within the department in 2006 under the supervision of Professor Alan Walker.
+In 2008, Liam was appointed as a Lecturer in Social Work within the Department and in 2015 he was appointed Senior Lecturer in Social Policy and Social Work.
 He had previously conducted his undergraduate and postgraduate MA degrees at the University of Leeds.
-In 2006 Liam spent time teaching at Leeds Metropolitan University in the Health Sciences Department and was employed as a postgraduate teaching assistant within the Department of Sociological Studies at the University of Sheffield throughout his PhD.
+In 2006 Liam spent time teaching at Leeds Metropolitan University in the Health Sciences Department and was employed as a postgraduate teaching assistant within the Department of Sociological Studies at the University of Sheffield throughout his PhD (2002-06).

-Liam's research interests are as follows: gender and pension provision, gender inequality in the workplace, funeral provision and poverty, disability and ageing research, theories of ageing, and the sociology of sport.
+Liam's research interests are as follows: gender and pension provision, gender inequality in the workplace, funeral provision and poverty, extending working lives, ageing research, theories of ageing, and the sociology of sport.

 Liam teaches and supervises students at both undergraduate and postgraduate levels.
 Much of his teaching is driven by his research interests, skills and experience which incorporate quantitative and qualitative approaches.
 At all levels Liam encourages learning through inquiry and seek to expose students to the most up-to-date research and techniques.
 In Liam's methods teaching students are encouraged, both in lectures and seminars, to conduct and analyse research, learning first-hand the vital contribution of empirical and grounded knowledge.
 For instance, in order to enhance student’s quantitative skills workbooks including student activities are employed.
 These were developed jointly with Dr Tom Clark initially with the assistance of a CILASS grant award and then with a HEA Grant Award.
 These are used as a teaching resource by the HEA.
 Liam was awarded the first University of Sheffield Teaching Excellence in the Social Sciences Award in 2013/14.

 Liam currently convenes the following undergraduate modules: